-An entrepreneurship MBA teaches students how to launch a business or pursue a higher level job position.
+A master's degree in entrepreneurship teaches students how to launch a business or pursue a higher level job position.
 Individuals with a master's degree can obtain a higher salary than individuals with bachelor's degrees.
 An MBA is a good educational path for individuals interested in pursuing advanced degrees and certifications.

 Should I Get a Master's in Entrepreneurship?

 Graduates can work in different areas of business, including marketing, technology, construction, and sales.
-Throughout an MBA program, students can improve their business, critical-thinking, and analytical skills.
+Throughout an entreprenurship master's program, students can improve their business, critical-thinking, and analytical skills.
 Students can also join student organizations where they can network with industry professionals.

 Students with personal commitments or full-time jobs may benefit from online programs, which offer class flexibility.
 Online programs feature the same curriculum as on-campus programs, but allow students to finish work at their own pace.
 On-campus programs are great for students who enjoy face-to-face learning, especially students who prefer a traditional classroom environment.